Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ### Tooltip

 Each widget can have a **tooltip**.
-This is a little window that opens when the cursor hovers over a widgets allocated area for enough time.
+This is a little window that opens when the cursor hovers over a widget's allocated area for enough time.
 The exact duration is decided by the users OS, we do not have control over it.

 Tooltips are usually a simple text message.
 We can set the text directly using [`set_tooltip_text!`](@ref):